Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05_run_dynamis.md

 </table>
 </details>
 <details markdown=block>
-<summary><b>[Hello, World (Sigma)]</b> Why the THD priority, and why should tanks take the Arm lasers if possible?</summary>
+<summary><b>[Hello, World (Sigma)]</b> Why the HTDH priority, and why should tanks take the Arm lasers if possible?</summary>
 <table>
-  <tr><td><p>This is done to try and avoid a scenario where tanks are the ones taking Beetle Omega's tethers during the last set of Hello, Worlds in Run: Dynamis (Omega Version).</p>
+  <tr><td><p>The goal is to avoid a scenario where tanks are the ones taking Beetle Omega's tethers during the last set of Hello, Worlds in Run: Dynamis (Omega Version).</p>
-  <p>If a tank ends up taking a tether, the Max HP debuff will wear off, and the tank will need to be topped up for the last set of Solar Ray tankbusters.
+  <p>This is because if a tank ends up taking a tether, the Max HP debuff will wear off, and the tank will need to be topped up for the last set of Solar Ray tankbusters.
 While doable, it is rather annoying to deal with.</p>
   <p>To ensure a tank will not take a tether at the end of Omega, that player must enter Omega with just one stack of Dynamis, which means they must miss <em>either</em> the Dynamis stack from Delta, <em>or</em> the Dynamis stack from Sigma.</p>
   <p>If a tank is going to Omega-F, that implies that they <em>already</em> have a Dynamis stack from Delta, so we want them to miss getting a Dynamis stack from Sigma (baiting the Arm lasers) to guarantee they will not take the tethers at the end of Omega.</p>
   <p>While you cannot <em>guarantee</em> that a tank will <em>never</em> take the tethers (since a tank can be extremely unlucky and be assigned three Hello, World debuffs), this at least greatly reduces the chance of that happening.</p></td></tr>